teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 (integers and binary strings), then show how to compose them to larger values.

+Note that while some voting operations take other operations as parameters, we are _not_ supporting full recursion here: there is a strict hierarchy of operations, and more complex operations can only have simpler operations in their parameters.

+### Generic voting operations

+#### None

+This voting operation takes no parameters, and always produces "no consensus".
+It is encoded as:

+    NoneOp = { op : "None" }

+When encounting an unrecognized or nonconforming voting operation, _or one which is not recognized by the consensus-method in use_, the authorities proceed as if the operation had been "None".

 ### Voting operations for simple values

-### Voting operations for lists

-### Voting operations for maps
+We define a "simple value" according to these cddl rules:

+    SimpleVal = BasicVal / SimpleTupleVal
+    BasicVal = boolean / int / bstr / tstr
+    SimpleTuple = [ *BasicVal ]

+We also need the ability to encode the types for these values:

+    SimpleType = BasicType / SimpleTupleType
+    BasicType = "bool" /  "uint" / "sint" / "bstr" ] / "tstr"
+    SimpleTupleType = [ b"tuple", *BasicType ]

+In other words, a SimpleVal is either an non-compound base value, or is a tuple of such values.

+We encode these operations as:

+    SimpleOp = IntMedianOp / ModeOp / FirstWithOp / LastWithOp /
+        BitThresholdOp / NoneOp

-### IntMedian [N]
+#### IntMedian

+_Parameters_: MIN_VOTES (an integer)

+Encoding:

+    IntMedianOp = { op : "IntMedian", min : IntOpArgument }

+Discard all non-integer votes.
+If there are fewer than MIN_VOTES votes remaining, return "no consensus".

-Discard all non-Integer votes.
-To take the 'median' of a set of N integer votes, first put them in ascending sorted order.
-If N is odd, take the center vote (the one at position (N+1)/2).
+Put the votes in ascending sorted order.
+If the number of votes N is odd, take the center vote (the one at position (N+1)/2).
 If N is even, take the lower of the two center votes (the one at position N/2).

 For example, the IntMedian of the votes ["String", 2, 111, 6] is 6.
 The IntMedian of the votes ["String", 77, 9, 22, "String", 3] is 9.

-If the parameter N is provided, then there must be at least N votes or there is no consensus.

-### FirstMode [N]

-Discard all votes that are not booleans, integers, byte strings, or text strings.
-Find the most frequent value in the votes.
-If there is a tie, break ties in favor of lower values.
-(Sort by cbor canonical order.)

-If the parameter N is provided, then the mode must be listed in at least N votes or there is no consensus.

-### LastMode [N]

-As FirstMode, but break ties in favor of higher values.
+#### Mode

+_Parameters_: `MIN_COUNT` (an integer), `BREAK_TIES_LOW` (a boolean),
+`TYPE` (a SimpleType)

+    ModeOp = { op : "Mode",
+               min : IntOpArgument,
+               tie_low : boolean,
+               type : SimpleType
+    }

+Discard all votes that are not of the specified type.
+Of the remaining votes, look for the value that has received the most votes.
+If no value has received at least `MIN_COUNTS` votes, then return "no consensus".

+If there is a single value that has received the most votes, return it.
+Break ties in favor of lower values if `BREAK_TIES_LOW` is true, and in favor of higher values of `BREAK_TIES_LOW` is false.
+(Perform comparisons in canonical cbor order.)

-### FirstWith [N]
+#### FirstWith

+_Parameters_: `MIN_COUNT` (an integer), `TYPE` (a SimpleType)

+    ModeOp = { op : "FirstWith",
+               min : IntOpArgument,
+               type : SimpleType
+    }

-Discard all votes that are not booleans, integers, byte strings, or text strings.
+Discard all votes that are not of the specified TYPE.
 Sort in canonical cbor order.
-Return the first element that is listed in at least N votes.
+Return the first element that received at least MIN_COUNT votes.

-### LastWith [N]
+#### LastWith

-Discard all votes that are not booleans, integers, byte strings, or text strings.
-Sort in canonical cbor order.
-Return the final element that is listed in at least N votes.

-### IntMean [N]

-Discard all non-Integer votes.
-To take the integer 'mean' of a set of N integer votes, compute FLOOR(SUM(votes)/N).

-For example, the IntMean of [7, 99, 11, 6, 9] is 26.

-If the parameter N is provided, then there must be at least N votes or there is no consensus.
+    ModeOp = { op : "LastWith",
+               min : IntOpArgument,
+               type : SimpleType
+    }

+As FirstWith, but return the last element that received at least MIN_COUNT votes.

+#### BitThreshold

+Parameters: `LowerBound` (an integer >= 1)

+    ModeOp = { op : "BitThreshold",
+               lb : IntOpArgument,
+    }

+These are usually not needed, but are quite useful for building some ProtoVer operations.

+Discard all votes that are not of type uint or bstr; construe bstr inputs as having type "biguint".

+The output is a uint or biguint in which the b'th bit is set iff the b'th bit is set in at least `LowerBound` of the votes.

+### Voting operations for lists

+These operations work on lists of SimpleVal:

+    ListVal = [ * SimpleVal ]

+    ListType = [ b"list",
+                 [ *SimpleType ] / nil ]

+They are encoded as:

+    ListOp = SetJoinOp

-### SetJoin [N]
+#### SetJoin

+Parameters: `LowBound` (an integer >= 1).
+Optional parameters: `TYPE` (a SimpleType.)

+Encoding:
+    SetJoinOp = {
+       op : "SetJoin",
+       lb : IntOpArgument,
+       ? type : SimpleType
+    }

 Discard all votes that are not lists.
-From each list, remove values that are not booleans, integers, byte strings, or text strings.
+From each vote, discard all members that are not of type 'TYPE'.

-To take the "SetJoin[N]" of the resulting lists, construct a list containing exactly those elements that are listed in N or more of the of the input lists, once each.
-Sort this list in canonical cbor order.
+For the consensus, construct a new list containing exactly those elements that appears in at least `LowerBound` votes.

-Note that if N=1, then this operation is equivalent to a set union.

-### Special

-If a voting operation is described as "Special", then any field using it is generated in some field-specific way.
-This is only usable for fields whose voting operations are specified in this document.

-### None

-The voting operation "None" never produces a consensus.
+(Note that the input votes may contain duplicate elements.
+These must be treated as if there were no duplicates: the vote [1, 1, 1, 1] is the same as the vote [1].
+Implementations may want to preprocess votes by discarding all but one instance of each member.)

+### Voting operations for maps

+Map voting operations work over maps from key types to other non-map types.

+    MapVal = { * SimpleVal => ItemVal }
+    ItemVal = ListVal / SimpleVal

+    MapType = [ b"map", [ *SimpleType ] / nil, [ *ItemType ] / nil ]
+    ItemType = ListType / SimpleType

+They are encoded as:

+    MapOp = MapJoinOp / MergeDerivedOp

+#### MapJoin

+Parameters:
+   `KeyLowBound` (an integer >= 1)
+   `KeyType` (a SimpleType type)
+   `ItemOperation` (A non-MapJoin voting operation)

+Encoding:

+    MapJoinOp = {
+       op : "MapJoin"
+       key : SimpleType,
+       keylb : IntOpArgument,
+       item-op : ListOp / SimpleOp
+    }

+First, discard all votes that are not maps.
+Then consider the set of keys from each vote as if they were a list, and apply `SetJoin[KeyLowBound,KeyType]` to those lists.
+The resulting list is a set of keys to consider including in the output map.

+For each key in the output list, run the sub-voting operation `ItemOperation` on the values it received in the votes.
+Discard all keys for which the outcome was "no consensus".

+The final vote result is a map from the remaining keys to the values produced by the voting operation.

+#### StructJoin

+    ; Encoding
+    StructItemOp = ListOp / SimpleOp / MapJoinOp / DerivedItemOp

+    VoteableStructKey = int / tstr

+    StructJoinOp = {
+        op : "StructJoin",
+        key_rules : {
+            * VoteableStructKey => StructItemOp,
+        }
+        ? unknown_rule : StructItemOp
+    }

+> xxxx write this up better, but the idea is that for each key, you
+> apply the given StructItemOp.

+#### DerivedFromField

+    ;Encoding
+    DerivedItemOp = {
+        op : "DerivedFrom",
+        fields : [ +SourceField ]
+    }

+    SourceField = [ FieldSource, VoteableStructKey ]
+    FieldSource = "M" ; Meta
+               / "CR" ; ClientRoot
+               / "SR" ; ServerRoot
+               / "RM" ; Relay-meta
+               / "RL" ; Relay-legacy
+               / "RS" ; Relay-SNIP

+> xxxx write this up better, but the idea is that this field is
+> derived from some other field, and so we should take the vote on
+> _that_ field, and then look at the votes on this field which
+> should be the same for everybody who voted on that field 'right'.
+>
+> Most stuff for relays is derived from published / relay-digest.

 ## A CBOR-based metaformat for votes.